Cleaning our Air

 Managing Earth’s Pinterest Page on Indoor Air Pollution details the health effects and solutions to create a better environment in which to live.

-Pouring more chemicals into the air is becoming more of an issue now that so many people in societies around the world may have lungs affected by COVID and its variants.
+Pouring more chemicals into the air is becoming more of an issue now that so many people in societies around the world suffering from the long-term effects of the recent pandemic and its variants.
 It won’t be fair to tax their lungs and bodies more by exposing them to the chemicals found in the above-mentioned products used to control the recent pandemic.

 It’s time to stand up for our human right to decent air quality and speak up about people using scented products inside the home and in the workplace.
 Thankfully, many governments and Human Resources Managers are setting out guidelines for wearing scented products in the workplace, and things are finally changing.
 If they are not changing where you work, you do have rights, so speak up.
 The more we speak up, the better for everyone.